 Modification 0678 - Draft Legal Text (63537862_1)

 Some changes were noted and were envisaged to be required.
-A key discussion was on the xx
+A key discussion was on the effect of a mid- year effective date.
+National Grid agreed to consider this matter further in regard to 0678.
+Proposers of Alternatives also agreed to consider whether their Modifications should explicitly state whether a mid-year effective date is envisaged.

 Workgroup participants expressed deep concern that the timelines do not allow Workgroup to review any further Legal Text; noting that several of the Alternatives include drastically different elements.
 Industry will therefore have very little if any opportunity to examine such Legal Text.
 Such legal text will then only have been reviewed by those drafting it, the Transporter responsible for drafting and the Proposer.
 Workgroup participants were concerned at the lack of opportunity to review the legal text given the significant variations in some of the many Alternatives.

 Workgroup participants requested that the UNC Modification Panel consider on 01 March 2019 how the provision of Legal Text is properly reviewed, noting that the full complement of Legal Text will be provided during the consultation period.
 For example, how much before the end of the consultation period could Legal Text be provided in order to enable consultation responses to be amended once the legal text is available for reviewing.
-Workgroup participants asked Panel to note that some of the Alternatives contain significant variations from 0678.Text Commentary
+Workgroup participants asked Panel to note that some of the Alternatives contain significant variations from 0678.

+The above request to the UNC Modification Panel was somewhat overtaken by the Independent Panel Chair writing to Ofgem on 28 February 2019 outlining concerns relating to the 0678 timetable.
+Therefore, the matter was not considered at the 01 March 2019 extraordinary Panel.

+Ofgem’s decision received at Workgroup verbally on 06 March and published on 08 March 2019 extended the timetable.

+Text Commentary

 Insert text here